 (Only Japanese language is available.)

-I strongly recommend you to try this delicious ice cream.
+I heartily recommend you try this delicious ice cream.
 I could not stop myself when I ate this ice cream.
 It has many flavors such as green tea and chocolate.
 (160 yen each) My favorite is milk flavor.
 They use milk from their cows on the farm to make this ice cream.
 You can find this ice cream only at Dream market at Tokyo University of Agriculture and Technology.

 Another recommendation from me is Calpis which made by FS center.
 (400 yen per one bottle) It tastes similar as normal Calpis but deeper than normal Calpis in Supermarket because they use milk as the main ingredient to make this tasty Calpis.
 You have to mix it with water at the ratio 1 (Calpis): 4 (water) before you drink.
 So you can make Oishi Calpis from 500 ml to 2 liters.
 Besides, you store it outside the refrigerator until the expired date if you do not open the cap, but if you already open it please keep it in the refrigerator.